rverst/mdsync/README.md

     -h --help         Displays this help.
     -c --css          A custom css path to style the output.
     -s --script       A custom script path to manipulate the output.
-    -p --port         The port to server (default: 5000).
+    -p --port         The port the server will listen on (default: 5000).
        --no-browser   Prevents the browser from being opened.
        --raw          No embedded scripts and styles, custom files will work though.